DecentricCorp/Lightrail-API-Docs/apiary-sources/introduction.md

 Once you are ready for production, you can toggle to switch off the test mode at which point you will find a new production API key.
 Make sure to take all the necessary measures to keep your API key secure and store it safely in your production configurations.

-To start making API calls, prefix your API key with the word ‘Bearer’ (case sensitive) and a space, then pass it on in the `Authorization` HTTP header.
+To make API calls, prefix your API key with the word ‘Bearer’ (case sensitive) and a space, then pass it on in the `Authorization` HTTP header.
 For example `Authorization: Bearer {apiKey}`.

 ## The Lightrail Object Model